biscon/kotlinworkshop/kotlin.md

 **Do not use nullable types unless you really have to or are getting object references from calling java code**

 ## Typealias
-typealias is a keyword that works a bit like typedef from the C language family.
+typealias is a keyword that works a bit like _typedef_ from the C language family (a powerful keyword from a more civilized age).
 It basically allows you to substitute/alias a type name for another like this:

 ```kotlin